 Hagia Sophia

-Now a museum, Hagia Sophia was first built as a basilica in the 6th century and later converted into a mosque by the Ottomans.
-Under its massive dome, more than 18 storeys high, visitors may view galleries of beautiful mosaics from the Byzantine era.
+A must-see place in Istanbul, the Hagia Sophia was first built as a basilica in the 6th century and later converted into a mosque by the Ottomans.
+Under its massive dome, more than 18 storeys high, tourists may view galleries of beautiful mosaics from the Byzantine era.

 Naval Museum